 To get a sense of whether they’ll qualify for loan forgiveness, recent graduates can use the Department of Education’s repayment estimator.
 Keep in mind that the repayment estimator is most accurate for evaluating your first repayment plan.
 The longer you’ve been in repayment, the less accurate its projections will be.

-Another drawback of the Department of Education’s repayment estimator is that it doesn’t evaluate what your savings might be if you refinance student loans at a lower interest rate.
+But the Department of Education’s repayment estimator doesn’t evaluate what your savings might be if you refinance student loans at a lower interest rate.
 That’s because the government does not offer refinancing — just loan consolidation, which does not lower your interest rate.
 You can learn more about the differences between refinancing and consolidation here.

 Qualifying for student loan refinancing